rayalan/dspbptk/README.md

 by the incredibly talented indie-dev [Youthcat Studio](https://twitter.com/dysonprogram).
 It allows blueprinting files to disk and then reusing them in other parts of your game.

+# What does it do?

+* Describes blueprints
+* Edit a blueprint (in progress)
+  * Upgrade sorters, belts, and production buildings.
+  * Transpose blueprints (e.g. Iron ingot smelting to Copper ore smelting)
+  * Tweak settings such as logistics station storage limits or proliferation mode.
+  * Center blueprints on logistics stations or other POI
+* Convert a blueprint to JSON
+* Replace existing blueprint with new build
+* Sort blueprints into folders based on output production
+* Watches clipboards and blueprint direction for changes
+* Automatically apply annotations, upgrades, or transpositions on changed blueprints (in progress)
+* Command line interface
+* Graphical user interface  (in progress)
+* Extendable framework for editing blueprint (see ActionEdit)
+* Extendable framework for rendering/inspecting blueprints
+* Fast to use
+  * Automatically determine best blueprint match for edit/replacement operations
+  * Read and write clipboard for applicable operations

+See `./dspbptk --help` for a list of all commands and arguments.

 # How to use it

+## Basic setup
 ```
 git clone https://github.com/rayalan/dspbptk.git
 cd dspbptk